near/docs/docs/2.develop/frontend.md

   </Language>
 </CodeTabs>

-In the snippet above we define a function to retrieve the greeting from our [hello-near](quickstart/hello-near.md) contract.
-Since it only reads from the contract, it can be used without a need for the user to login.
+In the snippet above if part of our `donation example`, in which we are calling two methods in our contract: `total_donations` and `get_donation_list` to retrieve the last 10 recorded donations.
+These methods only read from the contract, so they can be used readily without the user needing to log in.

 ---

 ## User Sign-in
 For the user to interact with non-view methods in your contract they will have to sign in.
+Signing in is as simple as requesting the `walletConnection` object to for signing in.
+Once we want to logout the user, we simply need to request the `walletConnection` to sign out.

 <CodeTabs>
   <Language value="🌐 - Javascript" language="js">